List Of Charities Shunning Trump's Mar-A-Lago Resort Keeps Growing

 The withdrawals from Mar-a-Lago began last week when several well-known national charities, including the Cleveland Clinic, American Red Cross and Susan G. Komen, announced they would be finding new venues for their events.

-This week, cancellations are still rolling in as more charities, both nationally-known and local Palm Beach causes, turn away from the Trump club.
+This week, cancellations are still rolling in as more charities — both nationally known and local Palm Beach causes — turn away from the club.

 It also includes a local animal welfare group, Big Dog Ranch Rescue.
 Its March luncheon will now be held at the group's facility, more than 15 miles from Palm Beach.
-Big Dog Ranch Rescue's decision came as a surprise to some, because one of the chairwomen for the event is the president's daughter-in-law, Lara Trump.
+Big Dog Ranch Rescue's decision came as a surprise to some, because one of the chairwomen for the event is the president's daughter-in-law Lara Trump.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.